nonstoptimm/spl-pirates/SOEPQ7_DiffDiffEstimation/README.md

 }
 # Create subset for 2013
 analyze_2013 = data_filter(analyze_tc, 2013)
-# Append Kaitz from 2013 back to estimation dataset Need it for Schmitz(2017)
+# Append Kaitz from 2013 back to estimation dataset, need it for Schmitz(2017)
 estimation$Kaitz.13 = analyze_2013$Kaitz

 # Create subset for 2014
 analyze_2014 = data_filter(analyze_tc, 2014)
-# Append Kaitz and Fraction from 2014 back to estimation dataset Need it for Caliendo(2017) estimation
+# Append Kaitz and Fraction from 2014 back to estimation dataset, need it for Caliendo(2017) estimation
 estimation$Kaitz.14 = analyze_2014$Kaitz
 estimation$Fraction.14 = analyze_2014$Fraction